Recently, a fellow blogger asked an excellent question regarding tipping points and stress response.

 - How does your stress threshold differ from others?

-- In what situations is your stress threshold lower vs. higher?
+- In what situations is your stress threshold higher vs. lower?

-- When (if ever) is stress good for you?
+- When has stress been good for you?